alirezaniki/KIWISC3/README.md

 1- Precedure for a quick approximation of Mw

-2- 2 methods to execlude high-misfit data from inversion step2
+2- Two methods to execlude high-misfit data from inversion step2

 2-1 Omitting a range of High_Misfit data considering a minimum allowed number of traces for step2.